 In this episode, I will be talking with Ryan who has a very interesting story which I think a lot of you will be able to pick lessons from.
-Especially when you’re a med school applicant who is concerned about having some red flags that the admission committee might be looking over, wait till you hear about Ryan’s story!
+Especially if you’re a med school applicant who is concerned about having some red flags on your application—wait till you hear about Ryan’s story!

 Ryan is a premed student who now has an acceptance to medical school.
 His path was filled with tons of speed bumps.
-A nontraditional student in all sense of the word, Ryan started his path coming to college in order to play football, leaving school to join the military, and then just deciding to be premed until his last semester of college.
-During his undergrad years, Ryan is the typical college student who has probably done all sorts of terrible things imaginable coming from a premed standpoint – having had issues involving drinking tickets, vandalism, jumping in elevators, and getting a DUI (he got a little lucky there!
-Thanks to Wisconsin!)
+A nontraditional student in all senses of the word, Ryan started his path coming to college in order to play football, leaving school to join the military, and then just deciding to be premed in his last semester of college.
+During his undergrad years, Ryan did all sorts of terrible things when viewed from a premed standpoint.
+He had issues involving drinking tickets, vandalism, jumping in elevators, and getting a DUI (he got a little lucky there, thanks to the state of Wisconsin!).

-Truly, these are huge issues for any admissions committee looking for altruistic people when you see a student making those stupid mistakes.
+Truly, these are huge issues for any admissions committee looking for altruistic people and seeing all those stupid mistakes.
 But how did he get past these red flags to get his medical school acceptance?

-Learn from Ryan as talks about his bad decisions and most importantly, how he was able to rise above all these and be the change that he has become to fully realize his dream of becoming a doctor.
+Learn from Ryan as talks about his bad decisions and most importantly, how he was able to rise above all of that to fully realize his dream of becoming a doctor.

 Ryan’s undergrad years: